J.D./M.A., Law and Diplomacy

 - Independent Research (2 credits - WRTG 9142) or a second Advanced Writing Requirement course drawn from the International Legal Studies Group.

-This program is available only to full-time students.
-Students submit separate applications to both Seton Hall's School of Diplomacy and Seton Hall Law and must be accepted for admission to each school.
-Students should indicate on each application that they wish to be considered for the joint degree program.
-Full-time first or second year law students may apply for admission to the School of Diplomacy, identifying themselves as candidates for the joint degree and notifying the Law School of their intent to seek admission to that program.
-Some loss of credits may result from late application.
+Students must submit separate applications to both Seton Hall's School of Diplomacy and Seton Hall Law and must be accepted for admission to each school.
+Students should indicate on each application that they wish to be considered for the JD/MA joint degree program.

 Candidates should complete the primary application information, attach a current resume and statement of purpose.
 Additional documents, including letters of recommendation, LSAT scores and transcripts will be extracted from the Law School application.
-Please contact Daniel Kristo, Director of Graduate Admissions, at firstname.lastname@example.org or (973) 275-2142, upon completion of your application to Seton Hall Law, and with any additional questions about the School of Diplomacy.
+Please contact Catherine Ruby, Assistant Dean to Graduate Enrollment Management, at firstname.lastname@example.org or (973) 275-2142, upon completion of your application to Seton Hall Law, and with any additional questions about the School of Diplomacy.

 Please contact the Seton Hall Law Admissions Office at (973) 642-8687 with questions.